aocg-ucm/diffractio/README.rst

 Diffractio is a Python library for Diffraction and Interference Optics.

 It implements Scalar and paraxial vector Optics.
-The main algorithms used are Rayleigh Sommerfeld (RS), Beam Propagation Method (BPM) and Fast Fourier Transform (FFT).
+The main algorithms used are Rayleigh Sommerfeld (RS), Plane Wave Descomposition (PWD), Wave Propagation Method (WPM), Beam Propagation Method (BPM), and Vectorial Rayleigh-Sommerfeld (VRS).
 When possible, multiprocessing is implemented for a faster computation.

 The scalar propagations techniques are implemented to: